 Of all the flavors associated with summertime, few are as beautiful as that of a ripe, perfect peach.
-Sweet, fragrant, juicy peaches are absolute treasures at this time of year, and most grocery stores now have bushels of them near their entrances so the fruits’ scent will entice you over as soon as you set foot through the door.
+Sweet, fragrant, juicy peaches are absolute treasures at this time of year, and most grocery stores now have bushels of them near their entrances so that the fruits’ scent will entice you as soon as you set foot through the door.

 While many people buy carloads of peaches in order to preserve them for the winter—whether it’s by canning them in syrup or baking them into pies and cobblers—others prefer to grab as many as possible just to enjoy in their raw, unaltered beauty, and with good cause!
 There’s really no taste like that of a summer-fresh peach, and right now is the ideal time to enjoy them.

 Okanagan (Canada) Peaches